DrexelCyberDragons/CPTC/Personal/dagmawi_cheat_sheet.md

 ## During the attack
 ### General
-    1) Run a full port scan on the machine
+    1) Run a full port scan on the machine, if ports look sus
         i) One without using UDP
         ii) One using UDP
     2) Run nikto against the web app